Policy Briefs and Reports Books Journals

 Report No.216 - March, 2025 • By Devika Malik

 This report examines the diverse set of incentives across countries in the Global South which influence the integration of upstream product and design considerations in digital regulation.
-As well as highlighting on these variations, the report details the state of regulation, and identifies both opportunities and barriers to advancing accountability in digital platforms through design-focused interventions.
+As well as highlighting these variations, the report details the state of regulation, and identifies both opportunities and barriers to advancing accountability in digital platforms through design-focused interventions.

 Social Media, Technology and Peacebuilding